HannaKalantar/Elk-Stack-Project/README.md

 Now that we have completed that we are going to run this command `ansible-playbook pentest.yml`.

-You should get this read...
+You should get this read:

 ![](https://github.com/HannaKalantar/Elk-Stack-Project/blob/main/Images/output7.png)